LairdCP/BLE_Gateway_Firmware/docs/ble.md

-﻿# BLE Services and information used in the Pinnacle 100 OOB Demo
+﻿# BLE Services and information used in the MG100 OOB Demo

 ## Advertisement

 The advertisement includes the UUID of the Cellular Profile.
 The complete local name is included in the scan response.
-The complete local name is "Pinnacle 100 OOB-1234567", where "1234567" are replaced with the last 7 digits of the IMEI.
+The complete local name is "MG100 OOB-1234567", where "1234567" are replaced with the last 7 digits of the IMEI.

 ## Device Information Service